List of Elfen Lied characters: Kouta

-His repressed memories are triggered when Lucy uses her vectors to kill over a dozen soldiers in front of him.
-The reunion between Kouta and Lucy is vastly different, In the manga, Lucy apologizes and Kouta has her vow to never kill again, but Kazuma shoots at her and Kouta steps in the way to protect her.
+His repressed memories are triggered when Lucy uses her vectors to kill over a dozen soldiers (and a Mariko clone in the manga) in front of him.
+The reunion between Kouta and Lucy is vastly different.
+In the manga, Lucy apologizes and Kouta, who's very harsh towards her, has her vow to never kill again, but Kurama shoots at her and Kouta steps in the way to protect her.
 As Lucy's body begins to deteriorate, she uses her remaining powers to put Kouta's cells back together and save him.
-After soldiers tried to kill her, Lucy spread her vectors worldwide, threatening to blow up the entire planet and decimate every living being in it.
+After soldiers tried to kill her, Lucy, now unrecognisable and switched to her DNA voice, spreads her vectors worldwide, threatening to blow up the entire planet and decimate every living being in it.
 Fulfilling the promise he made to Lucy as children, Kouta reluctantly kills her.
 Ten years later, with the Diclonius menace eradicated, Kouta and Yuka are married and subsequently name their daughter Nyu.

 In the anime adaptation, Lucy assures Kouta that she can do so in five years, but refuses to because that would mean his death.
 Kouta seems to understand that something truly horrible must have happened to shape her into a cold-blooded killer and, while still stating he is unable to forgive her, Kouta professes his love for Lucy.
 Lucy then kisses Kouta and they hug.
 Sometime later, Kouta along with the "family" of Kaede house, including Nana, settles down until the music box stops, a figure appears at the front door and the grandfather clock starts ticking.